influxdata/influxdb/monitor/README.md

 All statistical information is available at HTTP API endpoint `/debug/vars`, in [expvar](https://golang.org/pkg/expvar/) format, allowing external systems to monitor an InfluxDB node.
 By default, the full path to this endpoint is `http://localhost:8086/debug/vars`.

 ## Configuration
-The `monitor` module allow the following configuration:
+The `monitor` module allows the following configuration:

  * Whether to write statistical and diagnostic information to an InfluxDB system.
 This is enabled by default.
  * The name of the database to where this information should be written.
 Defaults to `_internal`.
 The information is written to the default retention policy for the given database.